taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 Some nomads don't have one select home base, but instead live in multiple places and visit the same 2+ places every year.

-**The benefits:** When you travel to the same places over and over, those places stop overwhelming you with new stimuli.
+When you travel to the same places over and over, those places stop overwhelming you with new stimuli.
 You get used to them and they start to feel more like home than new destinations.

 #### They Travel to places with low Friction of Daily Living